Last Updated: January 3, 2020

 If you wanted to use a very small part to illustrate a larger point, then you might be able to rely on fair use.

-If you are creating social commentary and wanted to use a small piece, then you might be able to rely on fair use.
+If you are creating social commentary, then you might be able to rely on fair use.

 But what if you wanted to: